 In the hall of Rangoon Central Station, a large format print of an unlikely encounter between a diver and a whale overlooks the waiting room and intrigues travelers.
-This amazing photo is not there by chance, it is one of the works exhibited in several public places in the city, during the Yangon Photography Festival (YPF).
-For its 12th edition, the festival invests in new popular spaces, where waiting and idleness usually reign: the hall of the central station, and the Dala ferry terminal.
-A spectator dressed in a longyi, the traditional Burmese habit, stops for several minutes to contemplate...
+This is not a coincidence; the remarkable photo is one of the works exhibited in several public places in the city for the Yangon Photography Festival (YPF).
+For its 12th edition, the festival takes over new popular spaces where passiveness and idleness usually reign: the central station’s hall, and the Dala ferries and terminal.
+A spectator dressed in a longyi, the traditional Burmese attire, stops for several minutes to contemplate this underwater...

 This article is reserved for subscribed members only.
 If you are already a member, you can log in here below.

 Subscribe for full access to The Eye of Photography archives!